Boston Celtics

 The Boston Celtics (/ˈsɛltᵻks/ SEL-tiks (Note: The pronunciation of Celts with an initial //s// (imported from French) was common at the time of the team's founding, but outside of organization names, is now pronounced with a //k//, as in Ancient Latin and Greek.)) are an American professional basketball team based in Boston.
 The Celtics compete in the National Basketball Association (NBA) as a member of the Atlantic Division of the Eastern Conference.
 Founded in 1946 as one of the league's original eight teams, the Celtics play their home games at TD Garden, a shared arena with the NHL's Boston Bruins.
 The Celtics are commonly regarded as the most successful team in NBA history.
-They hold the records for most NBA championships won, with 18, and most recorded wins of any NBA franchise.
+They hold the records for most NBA championships won, with 18, most recorded wins of any NBA franchise, and hold a winning record against every other team in the NBA.

 The Celtics' rise to dominance began in the late 1950s, after the team, led by coach Red Auerbach, acquired Bill Russell in 1956, later becoming the cornerstone of the Celtics dynasty.
 Led by Russell, Bob Cousy, and Tom Heinsohn, the Celtics won their first NBA championship in 1957.
 Russell, along with a talented supporting cast of future Hall of Famers including Heinsohn, Don Nelson, K. C. Jones, John Havlicek, Sam Jones, Satch Sanders, and Bill Sharman, would usher the Celtics into the greatest period in franchise history, winning eight consecutive NBA championships from 1959 to 1966.
 After Russell became the team's player-coach, as well as the first African American head coach in any United States sport, they won back-to-back titles in 1968 and 1969.
 The Celtics entered a period of rebuilding after Russell retired in 1969.

 In the mid-1970s, the Celtics became contenders once again, winning championships in 1974 and 1976 under the leadership of head coach Tom Heinsohn with Dave Cowens, Havlicek, and Jo Jo White.
 In the 1980s, the Celtics returned to dominance.
 Anchored by the "Big Three" of Larry Bird, Kevin McHale, and Robert Parish, the team experienced a renewed rivalry with the "Showtime" Lakers and won championships in 1981, 1984, and 1986, the latter two with head coach K. C. Jones.
 After the retirements of Bird and McHale, the departure of Parish, and the untimely deaths of 1986 draft pick Len Bias and star player Reggie Lewis, the Celtics struggled through the 1990s and much of the early 2000s.